Firehed/api/README.md

 The API framework is responsible for catching all exceptions thrown during an Endpoint's `execute()` method, and will provide them to dedicated exception handlers.

+It is highly recommended to create and provide a default error handler, `Firehed\API\Errors\HandlerInterface`, via the container (see table above).
+All unhandled exceptions will be sent to that handler, along with the request (so that responses can be formatted according to `Accept` headers, etc).

 All endpoints that implement `Firehed\API\Interfaces\HandlesOwnErrorsInterface` (which is a part of `EndpointInterface` prior to v4.0.0) will have their `handleException()` method called with the thrown exception.
+This handler will be called _before_ the default error handler.
 This method _may_ choose to ignore certain exception classes (by rethrowing them), but must return a PSR `ResponseInterface` when opting to handle an exception.

-Starting in v3.1.0, error handling can be implemented globally by providing a `Firehed\API\Errors\HandlerInterface` to the Dispatcher via `setErrorHandler()`.
-This is functionally identical to `HandlesOwnErrorInterface` described above, with the addition that the PSR `ServerRequestInterface` will also be available (primarily so that the response can be formatted appropriately for the request, e.g. based on the `Accept` header).

 Finally, a global fallback handler is configured by default, which will log the exception and return a generic 500 error.